Cruise Ship Dancer: Dancing By Numbers

-When you sign on as part of the ship’s crew on a cruise ship, there are lots of numbers you will have to remember.
+When you sign on as part of the ship’s crew on a cruise ship (even as a cruise ship dancer), there are lots of numbers you will have to remember.
 You’ll be given a crew ID number that you will need to quote when clocking in & out or recording your working hours on a timesheet.
 When you take part in safety drills on board the ship, you will no longer be known by your name but rather by your safety number.
 You will need to know which number liferaft or lifeboat you are assigned to in the event of an emergency and of course the first number you will want to learn will be your cabin number!

 For some performers, however, you will have a whole other set of numbers to remember as well.
 Some of the productions on the larger cruise lines use a numbered system when it comes to spacing or blocking the routines in the shows.
 For those that have no idea what I’m talking about, let me explain…